cycle/docs/advanced/column-wrappers.md

 }
 ```

-Now, Uuid column will be stored in a blob form.
+Now, the Uuid column will be stored in a blob form.

 > You can also implement Expression or Parameter interfaces in your column wrapper to achieve more complex logic.